Hawaii

 - Lunch: Honaunau Poke Shop

-As far as food goes, we’ve been enjoying the variety of poke flavors so much that we’re disinclined to try other local foods.
-But today, we made incremental progress: we had a poi bowl, which consists of mashed taro (like purple mashed potatoes)… with poke on top! 😀 We also stopped at two local bakeries along our route so we could try mochi cakes (a yummy cross between pound cake and sticky rice) and malasadas (Portuguese-style fried dough, often filled with custard).
-We really appreciate the honor system used by many of the home bakers and farm stands here on the Big Island: take what you want from the roadside stand, and pay with your phone by scanning a Venmo QR code.
+As far as food goes, we’ve been enjoying the remarkable variety of poke flavors so much — seriously, it’s borderline obsessive at this point — that we’re genuinely disinclined to try other local foods.
+Why fix what isn’t broken?
+But today, we made incremental progress toward culinary diversity: we had a poi bowl, which consists of mashed taro that tastes like purple mashed potatoes with an interesting slightly tangy flavor… with poke on top!
+So technically we branched out while still honoring our poke commitment.
+We also stopped at two local bakeries along our scenic route so we could properly try mochi cakes (a surprisingly delicious cross between pound cake and sticky rice that somehow works perfectly) and malasadas (Portuguese-style fried dough, often generously filled with custard — basically donuts but better).
+Everything was excellent and we may have bought more than we strictly needed.

 - Lunch: Honaunau Poke Shop